 So that begs the questions – does sex belong on TV at all, or should it be something reserved purely for porn and adult movies?

 For me, it depends mostly on the actual story they are telling.
 If the scene adds something to the plot and tells you more about a character, I don’t see any reason not to.
 However, if it is just put in there so people can talk about the fact there is a sex scene, it is best being left out.

 How graphic the sex scene is can also have an impact on the show.
 If it is unnecessarily graphic then again it can be a little too much.
 There needs to be a balance between what is acceptable and what isn’t.

 To be honest, I don’t pay much attention to TV shows when there are sex scenes.
 Most of the time, they can tell what they are trying to tell in another way, and they are doing it in this particular way because that is how it has become.
 Sex is a part of our lives, but it still gets shoved in our faces on the little and big screen.
 It’s becoming a little overwhelming.

 What do you think?
 Is TV the best place for sex?
 Is there a balance between what sex is and isn’t acceptable?
-You can let us know what you think about this by leaving a comment down below, or by heading over to the Escort Sweden forum.
+You can let us know what you think about this by leaving a comment down below.